edelveart/edelveart.github.io/src/content/blog/post2.md

 All these expressions unite in the object: `k_hypertetrahedron` $H_k(n)$, where combinatorics geometry and analysis converge.
 Seen through the lens of the Gamma function it becomes malleable and extends to fractional or complex values $H_k(z)$, provided the constraints on the real part are respected.

-## What are the alternative of generators?
+## Generators as Symbolic Journeys

 I have thought of building generators as a form of navigation.
 It is not just about producing sequences, but about following a winding path through ideas, like a symbolic river.